iatorm/grime/tutorial.md

 The expression `\a+\b\a+` matches one `b` surrounded by one or more `a`s on both sides.

 Let's try out this grammar!
-Create a grammar file named `ex1.gr`, containing only the expression `\a+\b\a+`, and a pattern file named `pat1` containing the string `ababaa`.
+Grime has an [online interpreter](http://grime.tryitonline.net/) hosted by [Dennis from PPCG](http://codegolf.stackexchange.com/users/12012/dennis).
-Then, run `grime ex1.gr pat1` on the command line.
+Paste the expression `\a+\b\a+` on the Code box (which corresponds to the grammar file), the string `ababaa` to the Input box (which corresponds to the pattern file), and click Run.
-The result should be `abaa`, the first matching sub-rectangle that Grime found in the pattern file (it tries large rectangles first, so `abaa` matches before anything else).
+The result in the Output box should be `abaa`, the first matching sub-rectangle that Grime found in the pattern string (it tries large rectangles first, so `abaa` matches before anything else).

 The grammar file may contain _option flags_, which are reparated from the main grammar by a backtick.
 If you modify the grammar into `` a`\a\b+ ``, the output will list all matched sub-rectangles instead of just the first.